ceejbot/skyrim-modding/slides.md

 # [fit] plugins could be **100% Rust**

-Currently, Soulsy is 68.5% Rust.
-Theoretically, I could reduce the C++ down to Rust bindings to CommonLibSSE-NG and the SKSE plugin entry point, plus some xbyak glue.
+- currently 68.5% Rust
+- official Rust bindings for nearly all Windows APIs
 - **bindgen** is the path here
+- would need to learn xbyak
 - CLib is a moving target
 - I got a job instead of diving into this
 - gotta have a budget for graphics cards, you know?

-^ Microsoft provides Rust bindings for nearly all of their APIs these days.
+^ Theoretically, I could reduce the C++ down to Rust bindings to CommonLibSSE-NG and the SKSE plugin entry point, plus some xbyak glue.
+Imgui has Rust bindings.
+DX11 has Rust bindings, so I can create textures for it.
+The way I chose was the least work-- I could focus on the application itself.

 ---

-# [fit] a few major **reworks** along the way
+# [fit] **reworks** along the way

 I found myself having persistent trouble with some design decisions.

+- made some messes initially with cycle advancing
+- careful work documenting how next-weapon decisions are made
-- careful flowcharting of what a cycle advance does when two-handed weapon is equipped; could handle grip-switch mods easily once I got this right
+- could handle grip-switch mods easily once I got this right
 - loading and rasterizing svgs
 - categorizing the many, many mod-added items